diegopetrucci/Marvel-API-demo/README.md

 # Plum-interview-demo

 ## General overview
 A solution for Plum's iOS take-home test in SwiftUI and Combine.
+This is very much a work in progress, as convention and general practices are still up in the air for SwiftUI (and bugs are plently).
+I'm sure in a few weeks, when WWDC 2020 "airs", this project will look already kind of outdated — and that's great, techonology moves on and new ways of working are continously created.

 A general note before starting: while I've done the project using SwiftUI, and I've strived to write production-grade code, I would say the end result is not — SwiftUI is just not reay yet.
 Even in this relatively small project there are quite a few bugs that just wouldn't be there with UIKit (or even one of the already present declarative UI layers out there!).
 As an example, tapping members of the `My squad` list does pushes the user to the detail, but then it takes them back.
 I've tried using all permutations of `NavigationLink` (the only tool to push views) and yet it still does not work.
 I assume it has something to do with being embedded in a scroll view.
 Not even just bugs, but important APIs are missing too: there's no way of doing work in `viewWillAppear`, which would have suited this project a lot more making the UI transitions smoother.